hasfjord/terraform-provider-dt/docs/resources/notification_rule.md

 								will be sent out once again, and the escalation timer will start.
 The default value is 4 hours.

-								A possible expansion is to add this field to each escalation level as well.
-This would override the value set here, and allow for different unacknowledgement times for different escalation levels.
-This increases complexity, and should only be added if there is a clear use case for it.

 ### Read-Only

 - `name` (String) The resource name of the rule.
 The resource name has the following format: "projects/{project_id}/rules/{rule_id}".